crux-eval/eval-arena/README.md

 ### Why?
 * These measurements allow us to assess the statistical significance of any results on these evals.
-* Shows that we can detect much smaller effects when prediction noise > data noise.
+* Shows that we can detect much smaller effects when prediction noise > data noise if we reduce the prediction noise.
 Typically this allows us to detect 1/2 the effect size, but could be <1/6 on related models and even less on related checkpoints.
 * When prediction noise is too high, modelling the data is pointless, so we need to know how much noise is due to the model predictions vs. the eval data.

 ### How?